tsowell/kobo-btpt/README.md

 previous page, and Up (0 on the Y-axis) and the B button to go to the next page.

-The physical address is `E4:17:D8:78:F4:FC` (for the purposes of demonstration), so the configuration file is `.btpt/e417d878f4fc` with the following contents:
+In XInput mode, the device identifies itself as "8BitDo Zero 2 gamepad", so the configuration file is `.btpt/8BitDo Zero 2 gamepad` with the following
+contents:

 ```
 prevPage EV_ABS ABS_Y 65535